chef/chef-web-docs/chef_master/source/upgrade_server.rst

       $ chef-server-ctl cleanup

-High Availability
+High Availability: Chef Backend
 -----------------------------------------------------
-This section describes the upgrade process from a high availability configuration.
 The upgrade process will require downtime equal to the amount of time it takes to stop the server, run dpkg or RPM Package Manager, and then upgrade the server.

+For a guide to upgrading to Chef Backend from DRBD see the `Best Best Practices for Migrating Your Chef Server <https://blog.chef.io/2018/04/06/best-practices-for-migrating-your-chef-server/>`__ webinar from the `Chef Blog <https://blog.chef.io/>`__

-The DRBD/Keepalived based HA system is no longer supported in Chef Infra Server 13.
-If a high availablity system is needed, backup and restore to a Chef Backend based installation.
+As of Chef Infra Server 13, the DRBD/Keepalived based HA system is no longer supported.
+For a high availability solution, install Chef Backend based installation after `backing up and restoring </server_backup_restore.html#backup-and-restore-a-chef-backend-install>`_ your data.

 Tiered
 -----------------------------------------------------